anvilproject/anvil-portal/content/ncpi/platforms.md

 CAVATICA is powered by the Seven Bridges Platform, which meets or exceeds all NIH requirements for dbGaP or similarly controlled-access data on both Amazon Web Services (AWS) and/or the Google Compute Platform (GCP).
 Please see the [Seven Bridges Compliance White Paper](https://www.sevenbridges.com/library/white-papers/compliance/) for a full description of CAVATICA's security and compliance features.

 For NIH Kids First data, both the Kids First Data Resource Portal and CAVATICA support user authentication and authorization to controlled-access datasets via integration with the Gen3-powered Bionimbus Trusted Partnership for access and distribution (KFDRC Framework Services).
-For more information see the [Kids First Platform Fact Sheet](/ncpi/platforms/kf).
+[Learn more about Kids First](/ncpi/platforms/kf).

 ## National Center for Biotechnology Information (NCBI) at the National Library of Medicine (NLM)
 <https://www.ncbi.nlm.nih.gov/>